PhasesResearchLab/MHDB/.github/ISSUE_TEMPLATE/mhdb-contribute.md

 We thank you for your contribution and hope this tool may be of great significance for your work!

-*PS: GitHub attaches files as links, which can be created using the 'clip' symbol above or by 'drag-and-drop' your file to this message.
+*PS: GitHub attaches files as links, which can be created using the 'clip' button above or by 'drag-and-drop' your file to this message.
 Please replace this example with your ZIP file link: [Example](URL)